Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ```
 In the output you should see the driver version number.
 If you see an error then it's still being built.
 Wait for a minute and retry running the command.

 When the output is correct then you are finally done with the installation!

+* **IMPORTANT** If your drive is encrypted, go to the following section to perform some extra required steps before rebooting: [LUKS Encrypted drives](#encrypted-drives)

+* **Reboot**
-Reboot your system.
+Finally, reboot your system.

 If you see "Nvidia modules failed to load" on startup, then the secure boot step was unsuccessful.